 How much does your toddler help around the house?

 If you’re shaking your head saying, “Huh?
-I can barely get my kid to pick up his/her toys,” don’t worry.
+I can barely get my kid to pick up their toys,” don’t worry.
 You’re one of a bazillion parents.
 Heck, my six-year-old has days when he’d rather do anything other than clean his room.

 Not that long ago, though, he was obsessed with helping around the house.
 And no, he wasn’t forced or even bribed, really.
 I simply seized the day and started toddler chores early.
 And now, while he’s like any other kid, he doesn’t mind contributing to household tasks.